stfc/PSyclone/doc/dynamo0p3.rst

   part of ``w2``, continuous in the horizontal and discontinuous in the vertical.

-Since Dynamo0.3 API operates on columns of data, function spaces are categorised as continuous or discontinuous with regard to their horizontal continuity.
+Since the Dynamo0.3 API operates on columns of data, function spaces are categorised as continuous or discontinuous with regard to their horizontal continuity.

 * **Continuous** function spaces are ``w0``, ``w1``, ``w2`` and ``w2h``;